| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 (such as a keymap with bindings in it), it's best to put the entire

-computation of the value into the defvar
+computation of the value into the defvar, like this:

 This method has several benefits.
 First, if the user quits while loading